 Beginners Start Here!

-A structured walk-through of our guides for firework novices.
+A structured walk-through of my guides for firework novices.

 A reminder that it is perfectly legal in England, Scotland and Wales to purchase and let off fireworks any time of the year, but you must be 18 years or older to buy them and you must finish your display by 11pm.